FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 `sudo apt install firefox-esr`

-On firefox, change the download location to **/root** and then go to **google.com** and log in as your google user, then, go to your google drive and download the qcow image of windows server 2019.
+On firefox, change the download location to **/root** and then go to **google.com** and log in as your google user, then, go to your google drive and download the qcow image of windows server.
 After downloading go to /root and type the following command:

 `qemu-sysmte-x86_64 -img windowserver.qcow -m 2048 -boot c`